colbyle25/website/README.md

 <!-- PROJECT SHIELDS -->
 <!--
-*** I'm using markdown "reference style" links for readability.
+*** I'm using markdown "reference style" links for readability (but basic href links for the html).
 *** Reference links are enclosed in brackets [ ] instead of parentheses ( ).
 *** See the bottom of this document for the declaration of the reference variables
 *** for contributors-url, forks-url, etc. This is an optional, concise syntax you may use.
 *** https://www.markdownguide.org/basic-syntax/#reference-style-links
 -->

 [![Contributors][contributors-shield]][contributors-url]
 [![Issues][issues-shield]][issues-url]
 [![MIT License][license-shield]][license-url]